UddamB/ecombuy-app/README.md

 # ecombuy-app
-A django web app template for creating an ecommerce store
+A django web app template for creating an online ecommerce store